 Once the rats are under control or thoroughly eradicated you can enjoy your harvest, but you should still make it a habit to pick your fruit promptly and completely.
 Fortunately, it’s not usually necessary to remove the fruit trees from your property.

 If you’re struggling with a palm rat infestation problem or even suspect you may have the beginnings of one, Dugas Pest Control can help!
-Our experts will eradicate the rodents safely and effectively from your property with as little disruption to your life as possible.
+Our rodent control experts will eradicate the rodents safely and effectively from your property with as little disruption to your life as possible.
 Call us today for a rodent-free tomorrow!

 What are Palm Rats? in Louisiana